KalahatiCodes/kalahaticodes/README.md

 <br>

 Hey, I'm Lace!
-I am a New Orleans / PGH based software engineer at Resilient Coders; I'm carrying on a legacy of a three generations committed to creativity, innovation and diversity in STEM.
+I am a New Orleans based Software Engineer and a ScrumAlliance Certified Scrum Product Owner ; I'm carrying on a legacy of a three generations committed to creativity, innovation and diversity in STEM.

 <br>